rbsexton/rusa-cal/README.md

 You can create a custom menu that runs onOpen().
 Its all a bit slow.
 After you refresh the page, wait a bit for the menu to appear.

+## API

+The Calendar API has methods that can be used to put metadata into entries - setTag(key, value) and getTag(key).
+RUSA=True